Fever After Vaccination In Babies: Is It Normal & Tips To Manage

 Dr. Purdy recommends, “You may give them the fever medication before vaccination, but it is unnecessary.
 Depending on the age of the child, Tylenol or Ibuprofen may be appropriate.
 I give my infants and toddlers premedication when they get vaccines.
 However, I don’t do this for older children because they can better withstand the discomfort during and shortly after the vaccination.”

 According to the World Health Organization (WHO), around 20 million children worldwide still do not get vaccinated, increasing the risk of serious diseases, death, and disabilities (1).
 Vaccinations are important for babies.
 Mild side effects, such as fever, irritability, pain, and swelling, after vaccination in babies, are temporary and mostly subside within three days.
-Having a fever is an indication that the vaccine is working in the body, so there is no need to worry, and simple precautions can manage it.
+Having a fever indicates that the vaccine is working in the body, so there is no need to worry, and simple precautions can manage it.
 However, if the baby experiences a high fever, vomiting, lethargy, or difficulty breathing, you should consult a doctor.

 Infographic: Reactions With Certain Vaccines That Are Actually Normal